WTA roundup: Top seed Magda Linette falls in Austin - NewsBreak

 The other seeded players in action all advanced.
 No. 3 Anastasia Potapova of Russia routed the United States’ Elizabeth Mandlik 6-2, 6-0.
 No. 5 Sloane Stephens won an all-U.S. matchup with Taylor Townsend 6-3, 6-3, and No. 4 Danielle Collins of the United States downed Poland’s Magdalena Frech 6-7 (7), 6-2, 6-4.
 No. 8 Marta Kostyuk of Ukraine ousted Hungary’s Dalma Galfi 7-5, 6-1.

-Also moving on were Russia's Erika Andreeva and Anna Kalinskaya, Germany's Anna-Lena Friedsam and the United States' Madison Brengle, Coco Vandeweghe and Caty McNally.
+Also moving on were Russia’s Erika Andreeva and Anna Kalinskaya, the United States’ Madison Brengle and Coco Vandeweghe and Germany’s Anna-Lena Friedsam.
+The U.S. pair of Caty McNally and Ashlyn Krueger met in the last match of the night.

 Abierto GNP Seguros